tensorbricktech/Exam.Codes/Readme.md

-The test is intended to be checking full-stack developer qualifications with an emphasis on improving software component design, quality, and performance.
+The test is intended to check full-stack developer qualifications with an emphasis on improving software component design, quality, and performance.
 Please answer the following questions:

-1. [10 points] From the code provided, please explain what the code is doing, any problem with the code?
-How to fix that problem?
+1. [10 points] From the project provided on Git, what is the major problem on the project?
+Please explain step by step to find the root cause then how to fix?

-2. [5 points] For Node.js API development, how can you improve performance and save development time?
-Please list them, then explain each item how and why.
+2. [10 points] Give 5 causes that introduce performance issue to Node.js and explain how to solve each of them.